 Suicide is often considered a taboo topic.
 But, the facts about it are too important to keep quiet.
-In 2014, 3,225 people in Texas lost their lives to suicide.
-On average, that’s one every three hours.
+According the the American Foundation for Suicide prevention, 3,891 Texans lost their lives to suicide in 2019.

 Each life that’s cut short is one too many.
 But, knowing the facts about suicide is one of the first steps in breaking the stigma that surrounds it, and in helping those at risk for ending their own lives.
 Continue reading